vrtdev/aws-cloudfront-authorizer/doc/readme.md

 [Lambda@Edge]: https://aws.amazon.com/lambda/edge/

-Within your Lambda@Edge functions, you are free to inspect and/or modify the request or response your are processing.
+Within your Lambda@Edge functions, you are free to inspect and/or modify the request or response you are processing.
 You can even short-circuit the whole process by generating a response right from the request-hook, bypassing the whole backend.